Poets

 (1986 - Present)

-Antrobus has published two chapbooks, Shapes & Disfigurements of Raymond Antrobus (Burning Eye Books, 2012), and To Sweeten Bitter (Outspoken Press, 2017).
-His debut full-length collection, The Perseverance (Penned in the Margins, 2018), is a critically acclaimed exploration of loss, masculinity, family, and deafness that won him the Ted Hughes Award, the Somerset Maugham Award, the Sunday Times/University of Warwick Young Writer of the Year Award, and other accolades.
+Antrobus’ debut full-length collection, The Perseverance (Penned in the Margins, 2018), is a critically acclaimed exploration of loss, masculinity, family, and deafness that won him the Ted Hughes Award, the Somerset Maugham Award, the Sunday Times/University of Warwick Young Writer of the Year Award, and other accolades, as well as being chosen as Poetry Book of the Year by The Guardian and The Sunday Times and Book of the Year by the Poetry Society.
 He also became the first-ever poet to be awarded the Rathbones Folio Prize for the best work of literature in any genre.
-Antrobus is a winner of the Geoffrey Dearmer Prize and the recipient of fellowships from Cave Canem, Complete Works III, and Jerwood Compton.
-His poems have appeared in Poetry and Poetry Review and on BBC 2 and BBC Radio 4, among many other places.
-Antrobus’s debut children’s picture book, Can Bears Ski?, will be published in fall 2020.
+His follow-up, 2021’s All the Names Given (Tin House/Picador), was named a Guardian Best Book of the Year.
+Antrobus has also published two chapbooks, Shapes & Disfigurements of Raymond Antrobus (Burning Eye Books, 2012), and To Sweeten Bitter (Outspoken Press, 2017), and two children’s picture books, Can Bears Ski?
+(Walker Books, 2020) and Terrible Horses (Walker, 2024).